USAA Secured Card American Express Credit Card 2024 Review

-- Rebated finance charges - Eligible members may be able to get finance charges that accrued while they were on campaign refunded.
+Eligible members may be able to get finance charges that accrued while on a campaign refunded.

 Extra Benefits for Travel and Shopping

-- Price protection.
-USAA can refund up to $250 to you if you see something you bought with your card on sale for less within 120 days of purchase.
+USAA can refund up to $250 if you see something you bought with your card on sale for less within 120 days of purchase.

 Building Credit Can Be Costly, Temporarily

 If you’re looking for a card with a 0% introductory APR on purchases or balance transfers, this one’s not it.